warpfork/shareworks-munger/README.md

 #### Getting the raw data

-1. Log in to Shareworks and get the html file.
-	- Log in to Shareworks.
+1. Log in to Shareworks.
+2. Get the report onto your screen.
 	- Click "Activity" at the top.
 	- Click "Reports".
 	- Do the date selection to whatever you want.
 	- Leave the other options as "Web Page" and "Full".
 	- Submit.
-	- *Save the page*.
-		- ~`Ctrl-S` usually does this; your browser may vary.~
-		- ~We only need the html file.
-(So if the save dialog window says "web page complete" or something, and you can change that to "html only", go for it.)~
-		- ~You can name it whatever you want.~
-		- HANG ON.
-IT GETS MORE DERANGED
-	- You can't actually save the page.
-Somehow this just gives you some html relating to login and a bunch of javascript.
-Okay.
-Buckle up.
-We're going to have to grab the html out of the object inspector.
-We're in web debug town now!
-2. Get the actual html content.
-	- (I'm splitting this into a separate step because this is getting more involved than it should be.)
+3. Now it gets fun.
+We need the HTML from this, but we can't just save the page.
+	- (Why can't we just save the page?
+Because this website... it's incredible, in a bad way.
+I don't wanna talk about it.
+This is not how this website should've been written.)
-	- Right-click anywhere on the page, and open "inspect".
+	- Right-click somewhere in the report data, and then click "inspect".
 		- Some crazy debugger thing just opened.
 If you don't know what this is, don't worry, just hang on.
+	- Scroll up until you see something that says `<iframe id="transaction-statement-iframe` (... and then some more stuff you can ignore; it just has to start like this).
-	- Scroll up to the top of that thing.
-You should see a bit that says `<html` somewhere.
+	- Scroll *slightly* back down: You should see a bit that says `<html` right underneath the `<iframe`.
 Right click on that.
 	- Hover "Copy" in the right-click menu, then click "Inner HTML" -- or "Copy element" in Chrome.
 (Whatever.)
-You should now have a big hunk of juicy data on your clipboard.
+You should now have a big hunk of juicy data on your clipboard!
+We're almost there!
 	- Dizzy?
 See the screenshot below.
-	- FIXME: FIXME: FIXME: just kidding, this doesn't actually work either -- there's an iframe in the way.
-You have to find that, as a human, and get the content of _that_.
-Why must this be so complicated??
-Who wrote this website like this and why???
-3. Paste that stuff into a file.
+4. Paste that data from your clipboard into a file and save it.
 Call it `wow.html` or whatever you want.
 	- If you're not very tech savvy -- mind that this needs to be a "plain text" file.
 Not a word document or whatever.
 If that's not familar to you, I'm sorry; this is beyond my depth to explain in this readme.
-4. HOORAY -- you are done with the browser now.
+5. HOORAY -- you are done with the browser now.
 You can close it.

 Here's a screenshot of what getting the raw HTML looks like: